Dana Evan Kaplan: Conversion

 Kaplan wrote his PhD dissertation at Tel Aviv University - titled “Conversion to Judaism in America: 1760-1897” - under the supervision of Professor Lloyd Gartner.
 One of the constants of Kaplan's career has been an interest in conversion to Judaism.

 In his most recent book, A Life of Meaning: Embracing Reform Judaism's Sacred Path, he wrote an entire chapter entitled “Converting to Judaism”.
 He explains that “[m]any people have the impression that Judaism is not a religion you can convert into or, at the very least, that most Jews would not be receptive to a convert in their midst.
 This is not the case, certainly not in Reform Judaism.
 Many of our leaders and thinkers have spoken out strongly in favor of encouraging individuals to convert, even organizing campaigns to make our welcoming policy known.
 Those interested in embracing the Jewish religion should do so in the expectation that people will be warm and welcoming.”

 Kaplan stressed that the ultimate goal of converting to Judaism is to build a close relationship with God as full members of the covenantal bond.
 “We believe that the covenant between the Jews and God is a relationship of loyalty and reciprocal love.
 It obligates us to live as God wants us to, something each of us must determine for ourselves”.
 He writes that “Judaism is the purest manifestation of ethical monotheism.
 It can bring enlightenment and help the individual build a close and loving relationship with God.
 It can provide mechanisms to become a better person and make a positive impact on the world.
 The Torah is a tree of life.
 We want to share its beauty and radiance with others, and we are commanded by God to do so.”

 Kaplan defines ‘conversion’ as “a formal process that a non-Jewish person undertakes in order to embrace the Jewish religion and become part of the Jewish community.”
-It is “the end result of an informed decision to accept the beliefs of Judaism and adopt the associated practices”.
+It is “the result of an informed decision to accept the beliefs of Judaism and adopt the associated practices”.